zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 For details, see the blog ["How to obtain IBM SDK for Node.js - z/OS, at no charge"](https://developer.ibm.com/mainframe/2019/04/17/ibm-sdk-for-node-js-z-os-at-no-charge/).

-**Known issue:** There is a known issue with node v8.16.1 and Zowe desktop encoding.
-See [https://github.com/ibmruntimes/node/issues/142](https://github.com/ibmruntimes/node/issues/142) for details.

-**Workaround:** Use node v8.16.0 which is available at [https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos](https://www.ibm.com/ca-en/marketplace/sdk-nodejs-compiler-zos).
-Download the `ibm-trial-node-v8.16.0-os390-s390x.pax.Z` file.

 ## Hardware and software requirements

 **Hardware:**